Computer-Engineering-UdL/JointProject/README.md

 | Product Documentation | Aniol                  | Abel, Abdellah, Júlia, Sergi |
 | Project Management    | Júlia                  | Aniol                        |

+To check the work done by each sprint, check the documentation in the [documentation](./documentation) folder.

 ## Contributing

 To contribute to this project go to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file.